-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to install the voltage regulator module in the server.
-For instructions, see Installing a part using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to install an adapter in the server.
+For instructions, see Installing a feature by using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to install a voltage regulator module:
+If your system is not managed by an HMC or an SDMC, complete the following procedure to install the adapter: